augcog/tai/rag/scraper/README.md

     ('div', {'id': 'page', 'lang': 'en', dir: 'ltr'}) ]
   ```
-  - `url`: the url where your webside starts
+  - `url`: the url where your website starts
   - `root`: the url where you want your website to recurse until
   - `root_regex`: the format of the url that it needs to follow
   - `root_filename`: the filename you want to store all your data